Sosaku Kokeshi by Shibuya, Shinraku entitled: “Daruma | Bodhidharma”

 At New Year’s, most Japanese individuals and corporations buy Daruma dolls and make a resolution for the New Year.
 The tradition began in the late 17th century as a relief measure for farmers who were suffering from famine.

-There are many different styles of Daruma, as you will see by Shibuya’s creations, but there is one philosophy that all Daruma share, and that is the pursuit of beauty and artistry through simplicity.
+There are many different styles of Daruma, as you will see by Shibuya’s creations, but there is one philosophy that all of his Daruma share, and that is the pursuit of beauty and artistry through simplicity.
 Noted is the fact that the images are placed on a large amount of background, which divides the surface and balances the design with space to appreciate the image.
 Often seen is the use of black and white paint to create the impression.
-Additionally, we see the celebration of seasonal successon with the use of Iris, Camellia flowers, and most of all, Bamboo.
+Additionally, we see the celebration of seasonal succession incorporating Iris, Camellia flowers, with many having an emphasis on Bamboo.
 Artists working in the sumi-e’ style of painting achieve a suggestion of detail by using different intensities of ink and line work.
 Unpainted areas of the doll give form and volume.
 It is most interesting that Shibuya continues to use both traditional and creative elements to express his feelings about Japanese life and values.